Population: 18,000 (98% Human – Norl, 1% Various)

 For Landr this would normally mean that the fortune of the father is divided among his heirs (sons and unmarried daughters).
 The land; if it forms part of a greater lord’s estate, is kept whole and given to the eldest heir, if the father has multiple farms then a farm is given to each heir starting with the eldest first (who receives the biggest).

 Jarls similarly divide their lands and titles among their heirs, preserving existing political boundaries (Jarldoms are not split, but a Jarl with more than one Jarldom will see those titles divided among his heirs).
-A Konungr often has more than one Jarldom (a necessity to acquire the martial strength necessary to claim the title of Konungr), the titles are split amongst his heirs and this often results in the next Konungr not possessing enough land and Drengr to maintain his claim to the title of Konungr.
+A Kunngr often has more than one Jarldom (a necessity to acquire the martial strength necessary to claim the title of Kunngr), the titles are split amongst his heirs and this often results in the next Kunngr not possessing enough land and Drengr to maintain his claim to the title of Kunngr.

 The economy of Norland is a subsistence economy supplemented with raiding to acquire riches and goods for trade.
 Every longhouse in Norland is expected to provide for their own needs, growing food, making clothes, crafting tools etc. Those that a family cannot make for themselves they must acquire by bartering with those that can.